Bayesian local clustering of functional data via semi-Markovian random partitions: Simulation study

 As second simulation experiment we simulated data under the model introduced in \eqref{eq:model_theta}-\eqref{eq:model_curves}.
-All curves are assumed to be observed on a common equispaced grid $(x_1,\ldots,x_M)$ of $M=100$ evaluation points over the interval $[0,1]$.
-Details are reported in the Supplementary Materials.
-We considered cubic B-splines basis, with $K-2$ evenly spaced knots between 0 and 1, to both simulate the data and estimate the model, so that we can identify the best combination $(d_\rho,d_\gamma)$ under correct specification of the basis expansion.
+All curves are assumed to be observed on a common equispaced grid $(x_1,\ldots,x_T)$ of $T=100$ evaluation points over the interval $[0,1]$.
+We considered cubic B-splines with $18$ evenly spaced knots between 0 and 1, corresponding to $K=20$ basis functions, to simulate the data.
+Details are reported Section SM.5 of the Supplementary Materials.

 We fit the model with $(d_\rho,d_\gamma)\in\{(1,0),(3,0),(3,3)\}$ representing the tRPM of \citet{page_DependentModelingTemporal_2022}, and the proposed smRPM under an independence assumption for the auxiliary variables and under the matching order specification suggested by the empirical results obtained in the first simulation study.
+The dependence order $d_\rho$ matches the degree of the cubic B-splines to fully exploit the local property, while $d_\gamma$ equal to zero or $d_\rho$ is again a pragmatic choice, which leads to robust positive results.
+The considerations proposed for selecting $d_\gamma$ in the non-functional case naturally extend to the functional case.
+To assess sensitivity to the number of basis functions in the expansion, each model is fitted three times: once using the same B-spline basis employed to generate the data, and twice using misspecified bases with $K-5$ and $K+5$ basis functions, respectively.

-Figure~\ref{fig:boxplot_fARI} reports the results based on the functional version of ARI (fARI), as defined in the Supplementary Materials.
-As expected, models with partition dependence aligned to the degree of the B-spline outperform the model utilizing the tRPM.
+Figure~\ref{fig:boxplot_fARI} reports the results based on the functional version of ARI (yARI), as defined in Section SM.5 of the Supplementary Materials.
+As expected, models whose partition dependence aligns to the degree of the B-spline outperform the model utilizing the tRPM.
 Moreover, including 3-order dependence also in the distribution of the auxiliary variable leads to a further improvement in the performance of the model, as well as reduced variability in the results, consistently with the results obtained in the first simulation.
+The choice of the B-spline basis for estimation has an impact on performance, with results suggesting that overestimating the number of basis function is preferable rather than underestimating it.
 Similarly to the non-functional case, the noise parameter $\sigma^{2}$ and the number of observations influence the model performance but do not affect their ranking.

 Finally, we assess the empirical performance of the proposed approach with $d_\rho=d_\gamma$ set equal to the degree of the B-spline basis, comparing it to other competing methods.
 To the best of our knowledge, the only alternative implementation currently available, apart from tRPM, is the Hidden Markov Functional Local Clustering Model (HMFLCM) introduced by \citet{fan_BayesianSemiparametricLocal_2024}.
 The latter is a two-step procedure that performs global clustering in the first step and local clustering on the global cluster in the second step that exploits the same local property of B-splines of the proposed functional smRPM.